Description

 Entry Requirements

-- Abstract of 200 words or less.
-Author's name, address, and email address.
+Abstract of 200 words or less.
+Author's name, address, phone number, and email address.
 Make sure the abstract clearly highlights the motivation, contribution, and potential impact of the paper.

-- Note that papers selected as finalists must be presented at the conference to further be considered for first prize or honourable mention.
+Indication of whether the team is planning to attend the CORS Annual Conference if selected as Finalists.
+Note that papers selected as Finalists must be presented at the conference to further be considered for First Prize or Honourable Mention.

-- An email from the supervisor attesting that the participant is indeed the first author of the article submitted to the competition must be sent to the competition chair.
+An email from the supervisor indicating that the participant is the first author of the paper should be sent to the Competition Chair.
 Supervisors must agree to be part of the competition's arbitration committee, which requires the evaluation of three competition documents in April.
 If this is not possible, the supervisor should designate an appropriate alternate member of the committee.

 Selection Criteria